 Abstract

-Residual within-individual variation (i.e. behavioural predictability) represents the unexplained variance of repeated behavioural measures after controlling for individual variation in behavioural type and plasticity.
+Behavioural predictability (i.e. residual within-individual variation) represents the unexplained variance of repeated behavioural measures after controlling for individual variation in behavioural type and plasticity.
 Unpredictability can arise from many sources including non-adaptive passive plasticity in which an environmental factor acts directly on the individual to create non-adaptive phenotypic variation.
 In this study, I use radio telemetry to field test the hypothesis that Cook Strait giant weta Deinacrida rugosa (Orthoptera: Anostostomatidae) exhibit a sex difference in the predictability of their nightly travel distance due to passive behavioural plasticity.
 As predicted, I found that male mobility (i.e. nightly travel distance) was less predictable than female mobility.
 Females travel short and predictable distances each night for food and refuges that are close by and readily available.
 In contrast, male travel is less predictable because they search for female mates that are stochastically dispersed across the landscape.
 Therefore, their travel distance can vary considerably across nights.

 Introduction

-Individuals can differ in their behavioural predictability, defined as residual intra-individual variation (i.e. rIIV), after controlling for individual variation in behavioural type (i.e. average behaviour) and behavioural plasticity (i.e. within-individual variation) (Stamps et al. 2012; Biro and Adriaenssens 2013; Cleasby et al. 2015; Westneat et al. 2015).
+Individuals can differ in their behavioural predictability, defined as residual intra-individual variation (i.e. rIIV), after controlling for individual variation in behavioural type (i.e. average behaviour) and behavioural plasticity (i.e. context-dependent within-individual variation represented as a reaction norm slope) (Stamps et al. 2012; Biro and Adriaenssens 2013; Cleasby et al. 2015; Westneat et al. 2015).
 Unpredictable individuals exhibit high variability around their behavioural type and reaction norm slope whereas predictable individuals do not (i.e. exhibit little residual variance).
-Within-individual residual variance can arise from a variety of non-biological sources including sampling or measurement error and incompletely or inaccurately parameterizing statistical models (i.e. terms are missing from the model that could explain or account for residual heterogeneity) (Westneat et al. 2015).
-Conversely, greater behavioural predictability (i.e. smaller rIIV) could be selected if it improves success in agonistic encounters (e.g. Johnstone 2001) or mating competition (Schuett et al. 2010) or if decreased behavioural predictability (i.e. larger rIIV) improves survival (Briffa et al. 2013; Chang et al. 2017; Horváth et al. 2019; see also Brand et al. 2023).
+Within-individual residual variance can arise from various non-biological sources including sampling or measurement error and incompletely or inaccurately parameterizing statistical models (i.e. terms are missing from the model that could explain or account for residual heterogeneity) (Westneat et al. 2015).
+Conversely, greater behavioural predictability (i.e. smaller rIIV) could be selected if consistent behaviour influences the future responses of competitors in such a way that confers advantages upon the focal individual [@dall2004] or if consistency indicates quality that can be used in mate choice by the choosy sex (Schuett et al. 2010).
+Decreased behavioural predictability (i.e. larger rIIV) is also possible if individual variation is a product of individual state or environmental differences (Briffa et al. 2013; Chang et al. 2017; Horváth et al. 2019).

 Behavioural predictability could also be weakened by non-adaptive processes such as passive plasticity whereby an environmental factor acts directly on the individual and creates non-adaptive phenotypic variation (Scheiner 2006).
-For example, the time to find food could exhibit unpredictable variance if food location is not known by the forager when foraging commences or if daily travel distance is dependent on the number and type of predators encountered, which can be stochastic (Westneat et al. 2015).
+For example, the time to find food could exhibit unpredictable variance if the forager does not know the food location when foraging commences or if daily travel distance depends on the number and type of predators encountered, which can be stochastic (Westneat et al. 2015).
 Therefore, individual animal phenotypes might contain some stochastic variation that would be present as heterogeneous residual phenotypic variance if left unaccounted (Westneat et al. 2015).